 Sussex Police and Wealden District Council have joined forces to host Police drop-in sessions at Wealden District Council buildings in Hailsham and Crowborough.

-3rd October, from 10-11 am, again at the Vicarage Lane council offices.
+3 September, from 10-11 am at the Council’s Vicarage Lane office Hailsham and again on the 3rd October, from 10-11 am, again at the Vicarage Lane council offices.

 Thursday 12th September from 3-4 pm, at the Town Council Offices at Pine Grove, and again on the Tuesday 12th November from 6-7 pm.

 It’s your chance to raise your concerns, and report crime and anti-social behaviour directly to us.

 Inspector Jon Gross of Wealden Prevention said: “These drop in sessions provide a great opportunity for the public to meet their local prevention officers and District Council representatives.
 They are very informal sessions offering a chance for residents to discuss issues affecting their communities, and for the Police and District Council colleagues to share details of current initiatives.
 No appointment required!”

 To find out more about the various ways you can contact us and a range of crime prevention advice and support, please visit the Sussex Police website

 PSCO recruitment opens 22nd August

 PCSO recruitment in Sussex reopens once again this year on the 22nd August 2019.
 You can already register your interest in the role by emailing email@example.com